databricks/terraform-provider-databricks/docs/resources/job.md

 * `no_alert_for_skipped_runs` - (Optional) (Bool) don't send alert for skipped runs.
 * `no_alert_for_canceled_runs` - (Optional) (Bool) don't send alert for cancelled runs.

-###  job_parameters Configuration Block
+###  job_parameter Configuration Block

-This block controls job-level parameters for a given job:
+This block defines a job-level parameter for the job.
+You can define several job-level parameters for the job.
+Supported options are:

 * `name` - (Required) The name of the defined parameter.
 May only contain alphanumeric characters, `_`, `-`, and `.`.
 * `default` - (Required) Default value of the parameter.